Martin van Creveld: The Transformation of War

-Van Creveld notes that many of the wars fought after 1945 were low-intensity conflicts (LICs) which powerful states ended up losing.
-The book argues that we are seeing a decline of the nation-state, without a comparable decline in organized violence.
-Moreover, in his view, armies consistently train and equip to fight a conventional war, rather than the LICs they are likely to face.
+The "New Wars" literature proved useful in identifying some of the general characteristics of wars in the post-WWII and especially the immediate post-Cold War eras.
+Van Creveld noted that many of the wars fought after 1945 were low-intensity conflicts (LICs) which powerful states ended up losing.
+The book argued that we are seeing a decline of the nation-state, without a comparable decline in organized violence.
+Moreover, in his view, armies consistently train and equip to fight a conventional war, rather than the LICs they are most likely to face.
 Consequently, it is imperative that nation-states change the training of their armed forces and rethink their weapon procurement programs.
+In a commander's quest for certainty in battlefield information, van Creveld popularized the term "directed telescope" to describe the use of specially selected and trusted officers as special agents or observers for the commander".

-The book's significance is attested to by the fact that until the middle of 2008, it was included on the list of required reading for United States Army officers, and (with Sun Tzu and Clausewitz) the third non-American entry on the list.
-Van Creveld's Supplying War: Logistics from Wallenstein to Patton is now included on the list as well.
+The book's contemporary influence is attested to by the fact that, until the middle of 2008, it was included on the list of required reading for United States Army officers, and (with Sun Tzu and Clausewitz) the third non-American entry on the list.
+After the counter-blast from actual scholars of Clausewitz, however, the "New Wars" critique of his work and its influence largely disintegrated.
+The idea that states were no longer key players became increasingly irrelevant in the face of renewed competition among the Great Powers after the rise of China and growing international hostility to what was widely seen as Chinese economic warfare against the West.